theonesean/textpost/README.md

 # textpost - Instagram post generator

-A modern, brutalist-designed web app for creating beautiful Instagram posts with markdown support.
+A modern, brutalist-designed web app for creating beautiful Instagram posts with Markdown support.
 Write, preview, and export your posts as high-quality PNG images or JSON data.

 ## Features